How Churches can Overcome a Toxic Culture-

 Bible knowledge is the most important thing-

 It is important, critical even.
-Those who do not acquire basic biblical knowledge rarely stay believers for very long (Matthew 13:18-23) and if they do they struggle big-time to live a victorious Christian life.
+Those who do not acquire basic biblical knowledge rarely stay believers for very long (Matthew 13:18-23) and if they do, they struggle big-time to live a victorious Christian life.
 That being said, knowledge is not the most important thing.
-Having our hearts transformed by the Holy Spirit so we become a loving person and a accurate reflection of Jesus is the number one goal and objective of Christianity (1st Corinthians 13, Romans 12:2, 2nd Corinthians 3:18, Colossians 3:1-17).
-However, even that requires at least rudimentary Bible knowledge.
+Relationship with Jesus and allowing ourselves to be transformed by the Holy Spirit so we become a loving person and a accurate reflection of Jesus is the number one goal and objective of Christianity (1st Corinthians 13, Romans 12:2, 2nd Corinthians 3:18, Colossians 3:1-17).
+However, even that requires at least a smidge of rudimentary Bible knowledge.
 So, there’s that.

 Christians can be spiritually formed outside of spiritual community-